jcai849/jcai849.github.io/docs/julius-caesar.md

 date: 2022-05-04
 ---

-> There is but one truly serious philosophical problem and that is suicide.[@camus1991]
+> There is but one truly serious philosophical problem and that is suicide.
+> - Albert Camus, *Myth of Sisyphus* [@camus1991]

-Shakespeare's Julius Caesar is more about suicide than murder.
+Shakespeare's Julius Caesar has death as a dominant theme.
+The form of death is not as obvious - I claim that it speaks more to suicide than murder.
 The death of Caesar is equally the deaths of the conspirators.

 > I had as lief not be as live to be
 > In awe of such a thing as I myself.